SiliconLabs/wiseconnect/examples/featured/low_power/twt_tcp_client/readme.md

       .beacon_wake_up_count_after_sp         = MAX_BEACON_WAKE_UP_AFTER_SP
     };
     ```
      - The following are the default macro settings.
-User should not change these values as it may affect the working of the algorithm.
+The user should not change these values as it may affect the working of the algorithm.

      ```c
-     #define TWT_RX_LATENCY                       60000    //in milli seconds
+     #define TWT_RX_LATENCY                       60000    // in milliseconds
      #define DEVICE_AVG_THROUGHPUT                20000    // Kbps
      #define ESTIMATE_EXTRA_WAKE_DURATION_PERCENT 0        // in percentage
      #define TWT_TOLERABLE_DEVIATION              10       // in percentage
-     #define TWT_DEFAULT_WAKE_INTERVAL_MS         1024     // in milli seconds
+     #define TWT_DEFAULT_WAKE_INTERVAL_MS         1024     // in milliseconds
-     #define TWT_DEFAULT_WAKE_DURATION_MS         16       // in milli seconds
+     #define TWT_DEFAULT_WAKE_DURATION_MS         16       // in milliseconds
      #define MAX_BEACON_WAKE_UP_AFTER_SP \
      2 // The number of beacons after the service period completion for which the module wakes up and listens for any pending RX.
      ```

     > Note :  WLAN Keep-Alive timeout should not be disabled while using this API as there may be interoperability disconnection issues.
-It is recommended to use WLAN Keep Alive timeout of 30 sec, which is the default configurtion.
+It is recommended to use WLAN Keep Alive timeout of 30 sec, which is the default configuration.

     **sl_wifi_enable_target_wake_time API**